-- To review this document annually and to recommend proposed revisions to the faculty. - To consider annually, in spring semester, requests from faculty members seeking a non-mandatory review in the following academic year and to decide whether it is appropriate for such a review to take place.
+- 7.2.2.1 To review this document annually and to recommend proposed revisions to the faculty. - 7.2.2.2 To consider annually, in spring semester, requests from faculty members seeking a non-mandatory review in the following academic year and to decide whether it is appropriate for such a review to take place.
 Only professors on the P&T committee may consider promotion review requests to the rank of professor.
-A simple majority of the P&T committee members who are eligible to vote on the request must vote affirmatively for the review to proceed. - The committee bases its decision on assessment of the record as presented in the faculty member's CV and on a determination of the availability of all required documentation for a full review (e.g. student and peer evaluations of teaching, documentation of publications).
-Lack of the required documentation is necessary and sufficient grounds on which to deny a non-mandatory review.

-A tenured faculty member may only be denied a formal promotion review under Faculty Rule 3335- 6-04 one year.
-If the denial is based on lack of required documentation and the faculty member insists that the review go forward in the following year despite incomplete documentation, the individual should be advised that such a review is unlikely to be successful.

-Consistent with Office of Academic Affairs policy, only faculty members who are citizens or permanent residents of the United States may be considered for non-mandatory tenure review.
+A simple majority of the P&T committee members who are eligible to vote on the request must vote affirmatively for the review to proceed. - 7.2.2.3 The committee bases its decision on assessment of the record as presented in the faculty member's CV and on a determination of the availability of all required documentation for a full review (e.g. student and peer evaluations of teaching, documentation of publications).
+Lack of the required documentation is necessary and sufficient grounds on which to deny a non-mandatory review. - A tenured faculty member may only be denied a formal promotion review under Faculty Rule 3335-6-04 one year.
+If the denial is based on lack of required documentation and the faculty member insists that the review go forward in the following year despite incomplete documentation, the individual should be advised that such a review is unlikely to be successful. - Consistent with Office of Academic Affairs policy, only faculty members who are citizens or permanent residents of the United States may be considered for non- mandatory tenure review.
 The committee must confirm with the department chair that an untenured faculty member seeking non-mandatory tenure review is a U.S. citizen or permanent resident (has a "green card").
-Faculty members not eligible for tenure due to lack of citizenship or permanent residency are moreover not considered for promotion by this department.

-A decision by the P&T committee to permit a review to take place in no way commits the eligible faculty, the department chair, or any other party to the review to making a positive recommendation during the review itself.

-If a candidate has informed the Promotion and Tenure Committee that she/he is eligible to be reviewed under an Appointments, Promotion, and Tenure document officially in effect at the time of her/his appointment, and would like to be reviewed under that document, the Promotion and Tenure Committee must inform the Human Sciences Committee of Eligible Faculty and make available to them a copy of the Appointments, Promotion, and Tenure document to be used in that case.
-Although there may be candidates within Human Sciences using different Appointments, Promotion, and Tenure documents, the Human Sciences TIU needs only one Promotion and Tenure Committee and the Committee of Eligible

-Faculty is the same as defined elsewhere in this document.
+Faculty members not eligible for tenure due to lack of citizenship or permanent residency are moreover not considered for promotion by this department. - A decision by the P&T committee to permit a review to take place in no way commits the eligible faculty, the department chair, or any other party to the review to making a positive recommendation during the review itself. - If a candidate wishes to be reviewed under an Appointments, Promotion, and Tenure document other than the department's current APT document, the Promotion and Tenure Committee must inform the Human Sciences Committee of Eligible Faculty and make available to them a copy of the Appointments, Promotion, and Tenure document to be used in that case.
+Although there may be candidates within Human Sciences using different Appointments, Promotion, and Tenure documents, the Department of Human Sciences needs only one Promotion and Tenure Committee and the Committee of Eligible Faculty is the same as defined elsewhere in this document.
 The Committee of Eligible Faculty must include a statement making it clear to all subsequent levels of review which Appointments, Promotion, and Tenure document was used (if other than the one currently in effect.)

-To provide feedback to candidates on dossier preparation.
-Comments made in no way commits the eligible faculty, the department chair, or any other party to review the dossier to making a positive recommendation during the review itself.

-To consider annually, in Autumn semester, dossiers of probationary and tenured tenure-track faculty members as well as probationary and non-probationary clinical faculty as they seek promotion or promotion with tenure.
+- To provide feedback to candidates on dossier preparation.
+Comments made in no way commits the eligible faculty, the department chair, or any other party to review the dossier to making a positive recommendation during the review itself. - To consider annually, in Autumn semester, dossiers of probationary and tenured tenure-track faculty members as well as probationary and nonprobationary clinical faculty as they seek promotion or promotion with tenure.